thealirezadev/subfa-ai/README.md

 - 📊 Job tracking via **Google Sheets**
 - 🔗 Invite link system (inviter +5 coins, invitee +3 coins)
 - 🔒 Channel membership gate
+- 📧 Email notification — after sending a video, the user is asked for their email; once the finished video is delivered on Telegram, an email is also sent letting them know it's ready

 ---